Neuroaffective Regulation: Observation and Intervention 2018-1

 At the workshop:

-Part 1: In the morning we will review the underlying neurobiology of emotional reactivity using both didactic and experiential activities to identify within ourselves how it feels to consciously pass through activation-deactivation cycles.
+Part 1: In the morning we will review the underlying neurobiology of emotional reactivity.
+Using both didactics and experiential activities we will explore the operation of the autonomic nervous system to identify how it feels to consciously pass through activation-deactivation cycles.

 Part 2: After lunch we will use dyadic exercises to focus on the identification of non-verbal cues and the use of non-verbal and verbal interventions.

 At the end of this workshop, participants will be able to: